zephyrproject-rtos/zephyr/doc/reference/logging/index.rst

    LOG_INF("logging transient string: %s", log_strdup(local_str));
    local_str[0] = '\0'; /* String can be modified, logger will use duplicate."

+When :option:`CONFIG_LOG_DETECT_MISSED_STRDUP` is enabled logger will scan each log message and report if string format specifier is found and string address is not in read only memory section or does not belong to memory pool dedicated to string duplicates.
+It indictes that cpp:func:`log_strdup` is missing in a call to log a message, such as ``LOG_INF``.

 Logger backends
 ===============